We are deprecating Data Lens by the end of 2023! To learn more about Data Lens Deprecation, please see our Deprecation Roadmap.

 - Info Pane

 - Card Area

 The info pane area contains the title and description of the Data Lens page along with other relevant metadata such as the source dataset.
-This is also where you can download the entire source dataset and access the API that allows you to interact with the dataset outside of the Socrata user interface.
+This is also where you can download the entire source dataset and access the API that allows you to interact with the dataset outside of the Data & Insights user interface.